Written By: Chloe Wilson BSc (Hons) Physiotherapy

 This is known as a capsular pattern of limitation with lateral rotation being most limited, then flexion, then medial rotation.
 Frozen shoulder exercises will look to target each of these movements.
 Flexion is often the first movement to return, medial and lateral rotation are usually the last.

-If you are having physical therapy for frozen shoulder, you will probably recognise some of these exercises!
+If you are having physical therapy for frozen shoulder, you will probably recognize some of these exercises!
 Remember, if you are stage 1, you do not want to be pushing in to any pain with frozen shoulder exercises.

 As you progress through stages 2 and 3, the pain levels will subside and you will find that the main limitation to these exercises is stiffness, not pain.
 Stick with them, aiming to do one to three sessions of frozen shoulder exercises each day.